akkina10gayu/motion-latent-diffusion/README.md

-# CS674 Motion Synthesis project
+# LS-GAN: Human Motion Synthesis with Latent-space GANs

-**Instructions to setup the CS674 Motion Synthesis project.
+**Instructions to setup the LS-GAN project.
 This repo has been built on top of the motion-latent-diffusion repo.**
 <details>
 <summary> <b>Install dependencies and dataset </b> </summary>